diyaa59/diyaagrams.com/content/Cloudflare/DDNS Cloudflare Bash Documentation/DDNS Cloudflare bash.md

 Last updated: August 3rd, 2024<br>

 This document explains how to use the DDNS-Cloudflare-bash script to dynamically update DDNS with CloudFlare using API keys.
 I am using a bash script from this public Github repository [DDNS-Cloudflare-Bash](https://github.com/fire1ce/DDNS-Cloudflare-Bash).
-This repository is simply the documentation of how to use the script in the [DDNS-Cloudflare-Bash](https://github.com/fire1ce/DDNS-Cloudflare-Bash) repository.
+This article is simply the documentation of how to use the script in the [DDNS-Cloudflare-Bash](https://github.com/fire1ce/DDNS-Cloudflare-Bash) repository.

-I am using this script to update a FQDN DNS record automagically through crontab on multiple Linux virtual private servers in different cloud regions.
+I am using this script to update an FQDN DNS record automagically through crontab on multiple Linux virtual private servers in different cloud regions.

 > [!warning]
 > I am using a TTL of `120` seconds on the FQDN record.
 You might see this TTL value as low.
 Feel free to change it when modifying the script variables.